CommonAccord/Cmacc-Org/Doc/GH/FutureCommerce/StandardLaw/MBP/Sec/Business_v0.md

 1.4.sec=Instead of needlessly retaining information, we re-request it from the source (app or person) from which we obtained it.

 1.=[Z/ol/s4]

+2.Ti=Locations

+2.0.sec=We store and treat our information in the following jurisdictions:

+2.1.sec=We collect personal data via websites hosted in {Collect.Countries}

+2.2.sec=We store and treat it in the following additional countries: {Store.Countries}

+2.=[Z/f/ol/s2]

 2.Ti=Other